Join our adventure community. We'd love to stay in touch! Sign up here.

 May 15 – October 31: Tuesday, Thursday

-• Tour Group Size
+• Group Size:

 Ten or fewer.
 Private tours are available, including tours for larger groups.

-• Hotel Pickups
+• Hotel Pickups:

 Yes.
 We offer tour pickup at any downtown Seattle location and a centralized pickup in both SeaTac and Tacoma.

-• Ages
+• Ages:

 All tour participants must be 10 years and up.

-• Weather Info
+• Weather Info:

-Mt.
-St. Helens National Monument webcam
+Mount St. Helens National Monument webcam

 Mt.
 St. Helens Updates

-Update from May 14th, 2023:
+Update from July 14th, 2023:

 Please direct any additional questions to our customer service team at 206-650-5795.